 There are now just under a quarter of English inshore waters within marine protected areas.

 Natural England are responsible for providing conservation advice for all marine protected areas within English inshore and cross-border waters.
-Search for these sites by alphabetical listing or map location.

 European Marine Sites

 European Marine Sites or ‘Natura 2000′ sites consists of:

 - Special Areas of Conservation (SACs) to protect habitats and species listed under the EU Habitats Directive

 - Special Protection Areas (SPAs) to protect birds under the EU Wild Birds Directive

 Based on current available evidence, the SAC network in UK waters is now complete.
 Defra is working with Natural England and JNCC to finish identifying and, where possible, classifying, more marine SPAs by the end of 2015.
 The Joint Nature Conservation Committee (JNCC) is responsible for identifying offshore SACs and SPAs and Natural England is responsible for identifying them in English territorial waters.